dimsunlight/c_curved_space/README.md

 ## TODO:
-- Clean up src/simulate's files so that it's only the stable simulate that can run a simulation on a mesh.
 - Clean up simulate files within test.
-- Fix MT sampling within random_pos_simulate (within test file -- unnecessary, for now, in src) so that we get sample that's actually random.
 - Create some examples.
 - Make code more user friendly (not having to vim into force function to change what force we use, for example, or vim into simulate function to change timesteps)